Hurricane Janet: Meteorological history

 While trekking across the central Caribbean Sea, Janet was only slightly larger than while it was moving over the Windward Islands, with gale-force winds extending 125 mi out from the center by September 25.
 Remaining a Category 4 hurricane as it moved erratically westward across the Caribbean, a reconnaissance flight mission during the night of September 25–26 indicated strong rainbands with frequent lightning strikes and a well-defined eye, evidence that the storm was once again rapidly intensifying.
 As it neared the Yucatán Peninsula on September 26, Janet began accelerating in forward speed.
 After the reconnaissance flight Snowcloud Five was lost while making a penetration into the hurricane's eye, another flight early on September 27 reported a minimum pressure of 938 mbar, with winds in excess of 115 mph "by a large and incalculable amount."
-The hurricane was estimated to have intensified to Category 5 hurricane intensity—the highest rating on the modern-day Saffir–Simpson hurricane scale—at 1200 UTC on September 27, while in the western Caribbean Sea.
+The hurricane was estimated to have intensified to Category 5 hurricane intensity—the highest rating on the modern-day Saffir–Simpson hurricane scale—at 1700 UTC on September 27, shortly before passing over the Swan Islands.
 Janet continued to intensify afterwards, eventually reaching its peak intensity with maximum sustained winds of 175 mph, with gale-force winds having expanded to at least 250 mi away from the center of the hurricane.
-Janet maintained peak intensity as it passed over the Swan Islands before making landfall in extreme southern Quintana Roo, Mexico, just east of Chetumal, Mexico.
-In that city, a barometer indicated a minimum barometric pressure of 914 mbar in the eye of Janet.
+Janet maintained peak intensity as it made landfall in extreme southern Quintana Roo, Mexico, just east of Chetumal, Mexico.
+In that city, an anemometer at the airport reported winds of 175 mph before being blown away, and a barometer indicated a minimum barometric pressure of 914 mbar in the eye of Janet.
 At the time, this was the second-lowest pressure ever recorded on land in a landfalling Atlantic hurricane, behind the 1935 Labor Day hurricane, though Janet was later surpassed by hurricanes Dean and Gilbert, which also made landfall on the Yucatán Peninsula as Category 5 hurricanes.

 Once over land, Janet considerably weakened to a Category 2 hurricane with winds of 105 mph.
 After crossing the Yucatán Peninsula with a forward speed of 21 mph, the hurricane emerged into the Bay of Campeche by 1600 UTC on September 28.
 The weakened hurricane marginally intensified as it crossed the Bay of Campeche to a secondary peak intensity of 110 mph with a minimum central pressure of 950 mbar.
 Janet eventually made its final landfall 50 mi north of the city of Veracruz by 2200 UTC on September 29 as a Category 2 hurricane.
 After moving inland, the hurricane became quickly disorganized due to the highly mountainous terrain of Mexico, and as a result the Weather Bureau issued its last advisory on Janet.
 The weakening system degenerated to tropical storm strength by September 30, and later dissipated over central Mexico by 0600 UTC that day.
 Janet's remnant circulation contributed to the development of a disturbed area of weather off the western coast of Mexico that would subsequently develop into a tropical storm on October 1.